kimjonghoon/JavaBank/README.md

 ### Database Design

-Connect to soctt account with SQL*PLUS and create the following table.
+Connect to soctt account with SQL*PLUS and create the following tables.

 	create table bankaccount (
 		accountno varchar2(50),